NHN Provider Resource Library

 PROVIDER RESOURCES

-The NHN has developed a quick, one-page document to help you or your fellow providers and coders understand what MRA is, why it is important, how to optimize risk capture and a quick example of how it works.
+This educational resource guides providers on the importance of Medical Risk Adjustment, specific to Medicare.
+It helps educate providers and coders on what MRA is, why it is important, how to optimize risk capture and a quick example of how it works including an overview of M-E-A-T documentation.

 Coding Social Determinants of Health in Patients: Z code Pocket Guide